Towards Generalization of Graph Neural Networks for AC Optimal Power Flow: Introduction

 \IEEEPARstart{T}{he} AC optimal power flow (ACOPF) problem determines the optimal generator dispatch in a grid, subject to physical and engineering constraints \cite{cain_history_2012}.
 Despite being fundamental to power systems operations, including unit commitment and transmission expansion planning \cite{khaloie_review_2024}, ACOPF remains computationally challenging for large grids due to its non-convexity and non-linearity.
 No commercial solver guarantees globally optimal solutions for large grids within acceptable timeframes \cite{cain_history_2012}.
 With system operators solving ACOPF every 5-15 minutes \cite{khaloie_review_2024,cain_history_2012}, and rapid demand fluctuations from Distributed Energy Resources (DERs) requiring even faster solution times, the computational burden of conventional solvers is becoming prohibitive \cite{panciatici_operating_2012, hamann_foundation_2024}.

-Although conventional solvers such as IPOPT may now be sped up by using the latest computing hardware \cite{shin_accelerating_2024}, they are still too slow for near-real-time solutions and scale poorly to large grids. \cite{pan_deepopf_2023}.
-System operators, therefore, rely on relaxations \cite{yang_linearized_2018,molzahn_implementation_2013} and approximations such as DC Optimal Power Flow (DCOPF) \cite{chatzos_high-fidelity_2020}, but these approximations are always suboptimal with respect to ACOPF and are never AC-feasible \cite{baker_solutions_2021}.
+While modern hardware can accelerate solvers like IPOPT \cite{shin_accelerating_2024}, they remain slow for real-time use and scale poorly \cite{pan_deepopf_2023}.
+Operators thus rely on suboptimal relaxations \cite{yang_linearized_2018,molzahn_implementation_2013} or DC approximations \cite{chatzos_high-fidelity_2020}, which are never AC-feasible \cite{baker_solutions_2021}.
 Suboptimal solutions for ACOPF are particularly impactful, as even a 5\% improvement in efficiency can lead to savings of billions of dollars and significantly reduced carbon emissions \cite{cain_history_2012}.

 Machine learning can accelerate ACOPF by shifting the computational burden to offline training.
 Existing approaches comprise: (1) end-to-end learning, which directly predicts ACOPF variables \cite{zamzam_learning_2020, park_compact_2024, huang_unsupervised_2024, owerko_unsupervised_2024} and (2) learning-to-optimize that accelerates conventional solvers through warm-starts \cite{baker_learning_2019}, active constraint predictions \cite{crozier_data-driven_2022} or ML-aided distributed optimization \cite{chatzos_spatial_2022}.
 See \cite{khaloie_review_2024} for a comprehensive taxonomy on ML for ACOPF.
-While these approaches offer varying degrees of speedups, important challenges remain regarding topology adaptability and scalability.
+While these approaches offer varying degrees of speedups, important challenges remain regarding topology flexibility and scalability.